Corporate Law Changes to Come

 1) New “comply or explain” approach to outside directors

-As mentioned, this is perhaps the most called for change in the legislation, and responds to requests from foreign investors to encourage the appointment of outside directors in order to boost corporate governance.
+As mentioned, this is perhaps the most called for change in the legislation.
+It responds to requests from foreign investors to encourage the appointment of outside directors in order to boost corporate governance.
 Currently, only 62.2% of companies listed in the first department (typically larger companies) of the Tokyo Stock Exchange have an outside director.

 Under Article 327-2 this change will incorporate a “comply-or-explain” approach to regulation.
 It does not force companies to take on outside directors, but does require them to report their reasoning for not doing so to the general shareholders’ meeting following the conclusion of the fiscal year.